 Please note all of the featured excursions, activities, and accommodations on this family adventure tour can be tailored to suit your taste and your time availability in accordance with your personal wishes.
 All are private tours and transport with a private guide.
 Perfect for active families with older kids.

 Welcome to Rio

 We arrive in Rio in the form of a private transfer and straight into the beating heart of the samba rhythm of Brazilian life.
-Rio is known for its warm, friendly people, its beaches, and Carnival, but the city is rich in myriad ways and any trip to Brazil requires Rio to form a strong part of the itinerary.
+Rio is known for its warm, friendly people, its beaches, and Carnival, but the city is rich in a myriad of ways, and any trip to Brazil rightly requires some time in Rio.

 When in Rio we recommend visiting some of, and if not all of the following places: Sugar Loaf, Corcodova, Tijuca Forest, the city center, and last but by no means least, a traditional Brazilian steakhouse, or Rodizio.

 Iconic Sugar Loaf and Corcovado